French Directory: Painting – The Salon and the Louvre

-Making the Louvre into an art museum had first been proposed in 1747 by Étienne La Font de Saint-Yenne and supported by Diderot in 1765 in the article on the Louvre in the Encyclopédie.
-The idea was accepted by Louis XVI who, in 1789, began work on the Grande Galerie of the Louvre.
+Making the Louvre into an art museum had first been proposed in 1747 by Étienne La Font de Saint-Yenne and supported by Denis Diderot in 1765 in the article on the Louvre in the Encyclopédie.
+The idea was accepted by Louis XVI who, in 1789, began work on converting the Grande Galerie of the Louvre to a museum space.
 The Revolution intervened, and on 27 July 1793 the Convention decreed the creation of a Museum of the Republic (Musée de la République française), which opened on 10 August 1793, the first anniversary of the storming of the Tuileries.

 In 1797, at the end of Bonaparte's triumphant first Italian campaign, convoys of wagons began arriving in Paris, carrying bronze horses, Greek antiquities, tapestries, marble statues, paintings and other works of art taken from Italian cities under the terms of peace agreed by the Austrians.
 They included works by Raphael, Leonardo da Vinci, Titian, Paolo Veronese and other masters.
-Other convoys arrived from the Netherlands and Flanders with more art from the Spanish provinces.
+Other convoys arrived from the Netherlands and Flanders.
 The more famous works were displayed on wagons in a festive victory parade through the center of Paris.
 The rest was crammed, unwrapped, into the corridors, galleries and stairways of the Louvre.
 Work began to rebuild the Galerie d'Apollon and other galleries to provide a home for the 'newly acquired' art.